TrinityCore/tc-wiki/database/335/world/creature.md

 ## Description of fields

 ### guid
 A unique identifier given to each creature to distinguish one creature from another.
-Two creatures can NOT have same GUID.
+> Two creatures can NOT have same GUID.
+{.is-warning}

 &nbsp;

 ### id